 The pacemaker pocket site should be carefully assessed for indications of impaired healing or signs of complications.
 Complications that may occur include infection in the pacemaker pocket, development of a hematoma in the pocket site, or erosion of the generator or the pacemaker lead through the tissue and skin [15].
-Persons with diabetes are more at risk to develop an infection in the
+Persons with diabetes are more at risk to develop an infection in the pacemaker pocket.
+Persons taking anticoagulants are at risk to form a hematoma in the pacemaker pocket [15; 19].
+Signs of impaired healing may include:

-- Subjective complaint of increased pain at generator site - Increased swelling present in pacemaker pocket area - Elevated temperature or other signs of systemic infection - Purulent drainage from incision - Failure of incision line to heal - Warmth or redness around the incision line or pacemaker pocket
+- Subjective complaint of increased pain at generator site - Increased swelling present in pacemaker pocket area

+- Elevated temperature or other signs of systemic infection - Purulent drainage from incision - Failure of incision line to heal - Warmth or redness around the incision line or pacemaker pocket